KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

 :menuselection:`Help --> Components Information`

-    Displays an information panel with shared libraries and components.
+    Displays an information panel with shared libraries and the component configurations used by the application.

 .. figure:: images/menu_components_info.webp
     :alt: